gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 <div class="about-hero">
   <h2>Welcome!</h2>
   <p>
-I work at the intersection of political economy and political methodology.
-My research examines how automation and artificial intelligence reshape work, representation, and democratic politics.
-I also develop computational and survey-based tools to study politics in the age of AI.
+I work at the intersection of political economy and political methodology, studying how automation and artificial intelligence reshape work, representation, and democratic politics.
+I also develop computational and survey-based methods for studying politics in the age of AI.
   <div class="about-chips">
     <span class="about-chip">🤖 Automation & AI</span>
     <span class="about-chip">🗳️ Populism & Political Behavior</span>